bdeak4/nix-presentation/slides.md

 <div>

 - Purely functional DSL
+- Declarative
 - Used to:
   - Instruct Nix how to build packages
-  - Declaratively express system configuration
+  - Express system configuration

 </div>
 <div>